proplot-dev/proplot/docs/why.rst

   :ref:`color cycles <ug_cycles_included>` can be shown using `~proplot.demos.show_cmaps` and `~proplot.demos.show_cycles`.
   Colormaps like ``'jet'`` can still be accessed, but this is discouraged.
-* ProPlot adds colors from the `open color <opencolor_>`_ project and adds `XKCD color survey <xkcd_>`_ names without the ``'xkcd:'`` prefix after *filtering* them to exclude perceptually-similar colors and *normalizing* the naming pattern to make them more self-consistent.
+* Proplot adds colors from the `open color <opencolor_>`_ project and adds `XKCD color survey <xkcd_>`_ names without the ``'xkcd:'`` prefix after *filtering* them to exclude perceptually-similar colors and *normalizing* the naming pattern to make them more self-consistent.
 Old X11/CSS4 colors can still be accessed, but this is discouraged.
 A :ref:`table of color names <ug_colors_included>` can be shown using `~proplot.demos.show_colors`.
+* Proplot comes packaged with several additional :ref:`sans-serif fonts
-* ProPlot adds the entire `TeX Gyre <texgyre_>`_ font family to matplotlib.
-These are open-source fonts designed to resemble more popular, commonly-used fonts like Helvetica and Century.
+  <ug_fonts_included>` and the entire `TeX Gyre <texgyre_>`_ font series.
+TeX Gyre
+  consists of open-source fonts designed to resemble more popular, commonly-used fonts like Helvetica and Century.
 They are used as the new default serif, sans-serif, monospace, cursive, and "fantasy" fonts, and they are available on all workstations.
   A :ref:`table of font names <ug_fonts_included>` can be shown using `~proplot.demos.show_fonts`.